At 15 I stopped going to school. I was a troublemaker in school and constantly at the edge of repeating the class due to horrible grades.

 That was fine with me, I was just happy to finally find a job.

 One and a half years later I was almost at the end of finishing my software engineer apprenticeship.
-To successfully finish your apprenticeship you have to do one final test at some government institution, otherwise it’s not official and not valid.
-I failed the test and decided to not repeat it.
+To successfully finish your apprenticeship you have to do one final exam at some government institution, otherwise it’s not official and not valid.
+I failed the exam and decided to not repeat it.
 You had to pay $1000 for the test, and I simply couldn’t afford it.
-Did I ever mention that I really suck at tests in general?
+Did I ever mention that I really suck at exams in general?

 My old boss told me that if I don’t repeat the test, everything is for nothing and I won’t be able to find a new job.

-At the time the company I worked for also threatened to let me go because I was such a horrible engineer, which I kind of agree with.
+At the time the company I worked for also threatened to let me go because I was such a horrible engineer, which I can't even disagree with.
 But because I was already teaching myself on the side how to design (Photoshop & Dreamweaver), I convinced them to give me a chance and find a role in marketing for me.
 My interest was mostly print & web design so marketing seemed like an obvious fit.
 I was very thankful that this company gave me this opportunity, for the first time someone treated me like a normal person.

 Fast forward a couple months, I decided to take a huge risk and quit the job anyway.
 It just didn't really work out, I was unhappy and depressed.
 But within a very short amount of time and lots of responsibilities I learned a lot at this company.
 Mostly because they pushed me a lot to learn myself.
 My boss (who wasn't a designer) would say "Design this marketing folder" and I would just do it.
 I was the only designer there for a while, so I literally designed everything.
 The software, the marketing materials and even the door signs in the office.